flowcommerce/tapcart-integration-guide/README.md

 }
 ```

-### Redirecting to Checkout
+## Redirecting to Checkout
 We have multiple options for redirecting users to checkout.
-The most secure recommendation for custom integrations is with our Checkout Token API [Redirecting with Checkout tokens](https://docs.flow.io/docs/redirect-users-to-checkout-ui#section-redirecting-with-checkout-tokens-server-side-redirects).
+The most secure recommendation for custom integrations is with our Checkout Token API.
 To create a Checkout Token, use POST https://api.flow.io/fashionnova-sandbox/checkout/tokens with a body containing a checkout_token_form:
 ```json
 "checkout_token_form": {
   "discriminator": "discriminator",